sasquatch678/A-Painted-World/Gameplay.md/Magic.md

 Touch spells start with a 1x sneak multiplier at novice sneak and increase up to 3x at a master level of sneak.
 (0.5x increase per level of sneak mastery).
 Target spells start with a 1x sneak multiplier at novice sneak and increase up to 2x at a master level of sneak.
 (0.25x increase per level of sneak mastery).

-### Projectile Control
-Continue holding cast key after releasing a spell to have (limited) control over the projectile during flight.
-This requires a skill of 25 or higher in respective spell school.

 ### Spell Favoriting
 You can favorite spells by pressing F on them in the magic menu.
 Outside of the menu, pressing F will open the favorites menu which you can scroll through with the mouse wheel.